Skip to content

 Why should we ratify these amendments?

-These amendments were approved by more than 700 elected delegates from around the world and were submitted by trustworthy, official church bodies.
+These amendments were approved by more than 2/3 of 700 elected delegates from around the world and were submitted by trustworthy, official church bodies.
 United Women in Faith supports the adoption of all amendments as faithful steps toward being a church that makes disciples of Christ for the transformation of the world.

 The Western Methodist Justice Movement recently held on webinar on the amendments.
 You can watch the video on their website.
+United Methodist News also has a helpful article on what’s ahead.

 How can we ratify these amendments?

-- Include it in your newsletters.
+4. Share information.
 Share info about the amendments and encourage support in your newsletters, e-newsletters, social media, and other communication.

-More resources will come from United Women in Faith, so stay tuned!
-In the meantime, reach out to Tara Barnes, director of denominational relations, at tbarnes@uwfaith.org if you have any questions.
+If you have any questions, reach out to Tara Barnes, director of denominational relations, at tbarnes@uwfaith.org if you have any questions.

 Cover photo by Larry McCormick for United Methodist News.